 This refreshingly light salad is easy to make and transport to lunch at work or school.

-As summer ends and many of us all start getting ready for the school year, it is great to have a simple salad like this in your back pocket.
+As summer ends and many of us all start getting ready for the school year, it is great to have a simple, satisfying option like this in your back pocket.
 It is nice for a light weekday meal or an easy lunch for your family to take to work or school.

 All About Asparagus